Abdoe'lxarim MS

 Abdoe'lxarim M. S. (c.
-1901–60), who was born Abdoel Karim bin Moehamad Soetan, was a journalist and Communist Party of Indonesia leader.
+1901 – 25 November 1960), who was born Abdoel Karim bin Moehamad Soetan, was a journalist and a Communist Party of Indonesia leader.
 He was interned in Boven-Digoel concentration camp from 1927 to 1932.
 During World War II, he collaborated with the Japanese and became an important figure in recruiting support for them in Sumatra; after their defeat he then became a key figure in the anti-Dutch republican forces during the Indonesian National Revolution.